gregpardo/coinbase-elixir/README.md

 # Coinbase-Elixir

-Coinbase API v0.1 Client for Elixir:
+Coinbase API V1 Client for Elixir v0.1:

 An alpha coinbase API client for the [Elixir](http://elixir-lang.org/) language.